 Now, while all of the targeting options of streaming audio and podcasts are great, sometimes you just need to reach a really broad audience that fits your demographic.
 That’s where radio comes in.

 You can reach a more niche audience with radio airtime than you can with television advertising.
 Radio stations schedule different musical programs and talk shows to target different interest groups, giving advertisers the opportunity to hone in on the demographic they’re trying to reach.

 Radio doesn’t require the large scale production process that goes into creating a commercial.
 Make your commercial a DIY project, or spend a few extra dollars to get a creative development to record something snazzy for the airwaves.
 Compared to advertising via newspaper or television, radio advertising is a bargain hunter’s dream.

-Although digital media advertising has been basking in the limelight for quite some time, it’s impossible to hit all of your target audiences via cyberspace.
-In a heated battle between email and direct mail advertising strategies, Marketscan rung in that there are only registered e-mail addresses for 20 percent of postal addresses, which means 80 percent of the market is still at large.
+In a heated battle between email and direct mail advertising strategies, Marketscan rung in that there are only registered email addresses for 20% of postal addresses, which means 80% of the market is still at large.

 Advertising via direct mail can be highly targeted and personalized.
 Businesses can purchase mailing lists and reach smaller market segments based on demographic analytics.
 For example, you’ll probably get a decent response rate from single women over 35 years in the New York City area with a brochure advertising premium cat litter.

 Additionally, you can easily differentiate your direct mail from other generic offers by adding a potential customer’s name to the greeting.
 Colleges and universities are prime examples of using personalization in their direct mail advertisements to cater to the ethos of prospective students.